 Saïd Business School, University of Oxford.

-ollected, cleaned, and anonymised the mobile phone location data from a large British mobile phone provide.
+Anonymised mobile phone location data provided by a large British mobile phone company.

 At least two percent of the population has been sub-sampled from the users of a large British mobile phone provider, stratified by the 317 Lower Tier Local Authorities in England.
 City of London and Hackney are combined due to small population sizes, and Cornwall and Isles of Scilly as well.